gongl1/ETL/README.md

-**Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project, which is an extension for Project 1 (Pattern Patent.pptx).
-The topic USPTO patents is consistent across my projects**.
+**Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project (https://github.com/gongl1/ETL/blob/main/Pattern%20Patent_ETL.pptx), which is an extension for Project 1 (Pattern Patent.pptx).
+The topic USPTO patents is consistent across my project portfolio**.

 # Guidelines for ETL Project